 FILM STUDY WORKSHEET FOR A WORK OF HISTORICAL FICTION

 Review the worksheet and make any changes appropriate for the abilities of the class, the idiosyncrasies of the movie, and the goals for the unit.
-The Worksheet can also be easily adapted for written works of historical fiction or for use in English Language Arts classes studying the genre of historical fiction.
+The worksheet can also be easily adapted for written works of historical fiction or for use in English Language Arts classes studying the genre of historical fiction.
 For works of historical fiction that follow the paradigm of the hero's journey, see TWM's

-An example of a worksheet adapted for the film Music Within with suggested responses is available to TWM subscribers at the Music Within Film Study Worksheet with Suggested Responses.
-This film is about the life of Richard Pimentel who has advocated for the rights of the disabled and was one of the people responsible for the passage in 1990 of the Americans with Disabilities Act.
-The acceptance of the disabled as full-fledged human beings and the removal of barriers to their participation in the general society was one of the five great advances in human rights in the United States that began during the 20th century (see the Learning Guide to Music Within).
+An example of a worksheet adapted for the film Music Within with suggested responses is available at the Music Within Film Study Worksheet with Suggested Responses.
+This film, which TWM highly recommends, is about the life of Richard Pimentel who advocated for the rights of the disabled and was one of the people responsible for the passage in 1990 of the Americans with Disabilities Act.
+The acceptance of the disabled as full-fledged human beings and the removal of barriers to their participation in society was one of the five great advances in human rights in the United States that began during the 20th century (see the Learning Guide to Music Within).
 In the case of this movie, there is not a lot of research material available that students can access in order to verify the accuracy of the film.
 Therefore, question #7 from the Worksheet has been changed to ask a specific question about the movie.
 Information provided in the Learning Guide about the accuracy of the film will need to be given to students in the form of a lecture.

 TWM has developed generic movie worksheets designed to cover most types of fictional presentations.
 These worksheets stress the literary elements and devices of the story and engage higher level thinking skills.
 There are worksheets for: